siniarskimar/zglgen/README.md

 # zglgen

 OpenGL bindings generator fully written in Zig.
-Currently targets Zig 0.11.0.

 Supports generating bindings for all versions of:
  - OpenGL